SummaryRead the full fact sheet

 - you have type 1 diabetes

-- you have an episode of hypoglycaemia before exercise (both exercise and hypoglycaemia reduce your ability to detect subsequent hypoglycaemia)
+- you have an episode of hypoglycaemia before exercise (as both exercise and hypoglycaemia reduce your ability to detect further hypoglycaemia)

-- you have drunk alcohol before exercise (alcohol reduces your ability to detect hypoglycaemia).
+- you have drunk before exercise (alcohol reduces your ability to detect hypoglycaemia).

 Diabetes complications and exercise